quentinducasse/decima/README.md

 DECIMA transforms how nuclear engineers and researchers interact with MCNP simulation data.
 Instead of writing complex analysis scripts, simply ask questions in natural language:

+**Built on MCNPTools:** DECIMA is built on top of [MCNPTools](https://github.com/lanl/mcnptools), the reference C++/Python library developed by Los Alamos National Laboratory for parsing MCNP output files.
+We are deeply grateful to the MCNPTools development team at LANL for their foundational work, which makes this project possible.

 **"Display collision positions and energies deposited for the first 20 particle histories"** **"Plot the z-axis direction cosine (W) distribution of emitted source particles"** **"How many secondary photons are emitted and what is their process of termination?"**